joostmeijles/blog/content/jss_cart_actions.md

 ![](/jss_product_summary.png)

+Having a button that performs actions against the API Gateway and Commerce Engine obviously means that running in JSS disconnected is working, *but* only performs meaningful cart actions when the Gateway API and Commerce Engine are running.
+As the Commerce Engine requires a running Sitecore instance for its settings, this means that we actually need a fully running Sitecore XC setup for development.
+Which basically brings us to using JSS in integrated mode in practice.

 # Conclusion
 Creating a cart action component is, once the infrastructure components `request`, `AuthProvider` and `CartProvider` are in place, quick and easy!
 By directly connecting to the Commerce Engine we can use the Commerce Engine domain models in Javascript and do not have an additional Commerce Connect Entity layer to understand and maintain.
 For cart actions the only drawback is that we need to handle the Commerce Engine errors, which are not always user friendly, ourselves.
 For this POC we did not bother with transforming Commerce Engine errors, but for production usage this will be necessary.
+Last but not least, we need a running Sitecore XC setup for developing cart actions although JSS disconnected mode remains useful for client-side only development.